openego/eDisGo/doc/methodology/flexibility/optimization_opf.rst

 and ``save_slacks`` flags control whether heat-storage states, the slack generator and the optimisation slack variables are stored as well; the exact slack set depends on ``opf_version`` (see :func:`edisgo.io.powermodels_io.from_powermodels`).

+Beyond the schedules, the full raw optimisation result is collected in ``edisgo.opf_results``, an :class:`~edisgo.opf.results.opf_result_class.OPFResults` object.
+It holds the solver status and solve time, the per-line branch-flow variables (:class:`~edisgo.opf.results.opf_result_class.LineVariables`), the heat- and battery-storage trajectories (:class:`~edisgo.opf.results.opf_result_class.HeatStorage`, :class:`~edisgo.opf.results.opf_result_class.BatteryStorage`), the exchange with the overlying grid, and the grid slack variables — curtailment and load shedding — (:class:`~edisgo.opf.results.opf_result_class.GridSlacks`).
+See its API reference for the full field list.

 Performance
 -----------